Spray-On Bedliner of Silicon Valley provide protection where it counts for Stanford’s Humanoid Robotic Diver – “Mermaid”

 Stanford’s Ocean One is the first prototype of what may be a team of robotic divers that are currently controlled remotely.
 The advancement of processor technology and software make automation a certainly.
 It’s only a matter of time before one of Ocean One’s distant beta versions will be task driven from a daily software boot and able to work independently.

 As far as we are concerned it started like so many other projects – hey can you coat these.
-Well let’s backup, it started out – A couple of Stanford students walk into LINE-X of Silicon Valley as ask, can you coat this sample material?
-Concerns are always, how well does the media handle temperatures of LINE-X heated to 180 which becomes even hotter as the exothermic reaction of the ‘A’ and ‘B’ parts are mixed at 1800 – 2500 psi.
-The cool thing about LINE-X is one can use anything to create the shape – foam, paper cups, light bulbs, card board boxes, etc. Once the item is coated LINE-X provides the structure and the substrate is no longer needed.
-FOX business channel just did a segment on how indestructible and flexible LINE-X is.
+Well let’s backup, it started out – A couple of Stanford students walk into Mike’s Truck and ask, can you coat this sample material?
+Concerns are always, how well does the media handle temperatures heated to 180 which becomes even hotter as the exothermic reaction of the ‘A’ and ‘B’ parts are mixed at 1800 – 2500 psi.
+The cool thing about Polyurea is one can use anything to create the shape – foam, paper cups, light bulbs, card board boxes, etc. Once the item is coated Polyurea provides the structure and the substrate is no longer needed.
 It’s the elongation, adherence, and wear resistance that make it unique.
-Because of these properties, specifically flexibility and adherence that make LINE-X an excellent choice for Ocean One’s exoskeleton.

-For Ocean One, LINE-X of Silicon Valley and LINE-X of Bay Area coated parts using LINE-X Platinum which is 3 times stronger than Standard and has better permeability properties(resists water intrusion).
+For Ocean One, Spray-On Bedliners of Silicon Valley coated parts.
 Always great to see a project come together – congratulations Stanford, specifically, the computer science dept that drove this to completion!
 Remember, from one salvage diver to another – our charter is the safe retrieval of lost objects.

 Congratulations Pat Conkin!!
 Winner of the 2 Tickets to the Sharks Kings game next weekend!
 So the next step for you, Pat, is to contact Rich at the store by emailing him at firstname.lastname@example.org to make arrangements to get the tickets.